fruityfruit/DebtCalculator/README.md

 ### Automatic testing with Travis

-Our frontend and backend unit tests are run automatically on each commit by Travis.
+Our backend unit tests are run automatically on each commit by Travis.
+The frontend unit tests and behavioral tests require browser interaction, so they are not compatible with Travis' automated testing procedure.

 ## Deploying our project